Contacts

 2. Your profound insight into the political economy of motivating concrete action to move the water and sanitation agenda forward; and

-3. Your prioritisation of AMCOW has been invaluable to our achievements in your tenure.
+3. Your prioritisation of AMCOW have been invaluable to our achievements in your tenure.

 You have been a tireless AMCOW Brand Ambassador.

-You made the AMCOW@20 celebrations undoubtedly one of the highlights of the 9th World Water Forum.
+You made the AMCOW@20 celebrations without a doubt one of the highlights of the 9th World Water Forum.

-In your tenure, the Secretariat has lacked nothing related to what is provided under the Headquarters Agreement.
-Indeed, you have spearheaded ongoing efforts to secure land to construct a permanent Secretariat as per the Headquarters Agreement.
-This will address the requirements for space given the growth at the Secretariat and contribute to assuring our financial sustainability.
+In your tenure, the Secretariat has lacked for nothing that relates to what is provided for under the Headquarters Agreement.
+Indeed, you have spearheaded ongoing efforts to secure land for the construction of a permanent Secretariat as per the Headquarters Agreement.
+This will not only address the requirements for space given the growth at the Secretariat, but will also contribute to assuring our financial sustainability.

-And, of course, it would be amiss of me not to mention the great update to our fleet by the Government of the Federal Republic of Nigeria through your office.
+And of course, it would be amiss of me not to mention the generous update to our fleet by the Government of the Federal Republic of Nigeria through your office.
 We are forever in your debt.

 Hon Schlettwein, Hon Adamu, allow me to reiterate that it has been an immense privilege to serve the two of you in this role, and I hope to learn more from both of you as we move forward.

-Your leadership made it possible – for the first time – for us to have five (5) regional consultations before an ordinary session of the Council.
+Your leadership made it possible – for the first time – for us to have 5 regional consultations prior to an ordinary session of the Council.
 In so doing, we operationalised the bottom-up and top-down approach that is the cornerstone of responsive continental policy initiatives.

 1. Hon Abida Sidik Mia and Hon John Bande of Malawi